 A letter in cipher printed by Davys (1737) has been solved by the present author in 2011.
 The letter was one long known to historians.
 See another article.

 While Charles I used various ciphers, a passage (8 April 1645) in the private cipher for use with the Queen appears to remain undeciphered.
 See another article.

-Charles I's letters in cipher during his captivity in the Isle of Wight (1648) remain undeciphered.
+Charles I's four letters in cipher during his captivity in the Isle of Wight (1648) remain undeciphered.
 See another article.

 An encoded letter Prince Rupert received from his brother soon after the Battle of Naseby is printed in Memoirs of Prince Rupert, and the cavaliers by Eliot Warburton (Google), p.133 and appears to be unsolved.

 The highest number is 398.
 Considering that two-digit figures do not appear in succession, the code seems to be different from the ones Rupert used with Charles I or Nicholas at about the same time (see another article).